thriveweb/sailinginparadise/content/boatTours/2018-08-31-christmas-parties.md

 accordionSection:
   accordion:
     - dropdownContent: >-
-        Our 2 luxurious 10.5 metre resort style sailing catamarans mean we can now cater for larger groups of up to 50 people – The Spirit Of Gwonda can accommodate up to 30 guests (plus 2 crew) and our new boat the 1000XL has a capacity of 20 (plus 2 crew).
+        Our 3 luxurious and spacious sailing catamarans mean we can now cater for larger groups of up to 80 people – The Spirit Of Gwonda and Oceans can accommodate up to 30 guests (plus 2 crew) and 1000XL has a capacity of 20 (plus 2 crew).

         We can also arrange additional vessels for groups of up to 90 guests.